TP70/FinancialData/README.md

 install the requirements and run the program.

+pip install alpha_vantage
+pip install pandas